 Rubies and sapphires can also be included with rutile.
 In some instances the reflectance of light off the crystal inclusions causes an optical phenomenon known as asterism.
 This is best seen in stones that are shaped as a cabochon.

 Where asterism is present the gemstone becomes known as star ruby or star sapphire.
 This is because a star-like reflection can be seen.

 Aventurine is another variety of included quartz.
 The microscopic inclusions in aventurine are mostly mica or hematite.
 A spangled or subtle sparkly effect can be seen on the surface of the stone caused by the reflection of light.
 This optical phenomenon is known as aventurescence.

 The rutilated quartz in our first picture is on display in the Smithsonian Museum of Natural History, Washington D.C.
 Photo by Stone Mania.
-The photo is clickable and redirects to the original non-compressed image.
+The photo is clickable and redirects to the original image.